 Address: 9 Ryder Street Ext., Provincetown, Massachusetts

 The Provincetown Marina, formerly known as Fisherman’s Wharf, runs directly parallel to MacMillan Pier.
-With one hundred slips that can match vessels as long as three hundred feet, there are a ton of boats to recognize on this quiet spot, and it is one of the important things to do in Provincetown.
+With one hundred slips that can match vessels as long as three hundred feet, there are a ton of boats to recognize on this quiet spot.

-At the quiet of the pier lies an ancient construction decorated with large pics of Portuguese locals.
-An artwork set up with the aid of Provincetown artists Norma Holt and Ewa Nogiec, this pleasing showcase is titled, They Also Faced the Sea.
+In the quiet of the pier lies an ancient construction decorated with large pictures of Portuguese locals.
+An artwork set up with the aid of Provincetown artists Norma Holt and Ewa Nogiec, this pleasing showcase is titled They Also Faced the Sea.

 It turned into a reality in 2012 as a tribute to the Portuguese network so one could spotlight the town’s fishing heritage.
 This is especially lovely when viewed at some point during the sunrise.

 9. See a giant boat model at the Provincetown Library